 - (a) This list does not mean that only these nuclides are to be considered.
-Other peaks that are identifiable, together with those of the above nuclides, shall also be analyzed and reported in the Annual Radiological Environmental Operating Report. - (b) Required detection capabilities for thermoluminescent dosimeters used for environmental measurements shall be in accordance with the recommendations of Regulatory Guide 4.13, except for specification regarding energy dependence.
-Correction factors shall be provided for energy ranges not meeting the energy dependence specification. - (c) The LLD is defined in the ODCM definitions section.
+Other peaks that are identifiable, together with those of the above nuclides, shall also be analyzed and reported in the Annual Radiological Environmental Operating Report. - (b) Required detection capabilities for dosimeters used for environmental measurements shall be in accordance with the recommendations of Regulatory Guide 4.13. - (c) The LLD is defined in the ODCM definitions section.
 Analyses shall be performed in such a manner that the stated LLDs will be achieved under routine conditions.
 Occasionally background fluctuations, unavoidable small sample sizes, the presence of interfering nuclides, or other uncontrollable circumstances may render these LLDs unachievable.
 In such cases, the contributing factors shall be identified and described in the Annual Radiological Environmental Operating Report. - (d) If no drinking water pathway exists, a value of 3,000 pCi/L may be used.

-6.3.2 Land Use Census

-RFO 6.3.2 A Land Use Census shall be conducted and:

-- a.
-Shall identify the location of the nearest milk animal, residence, and garden of greater than 500 ft2 producing broad leaf vegetation in each of the 16 meteorological sectors within a distance of 5 miles; - b.
+- 6.3.2 Land Use Census - RFO 6.3.2 A Land Use Census shall be conducted and: - Shall identify the location of the nearest milk animal, residence, and garden of greater than 500 ft2 producing broad leaf vegetation in each of the 16 meteorological sectors within a distance of 5 miles; - b.
 The calculated dose and dose commitment at each newly identified census location shall be less than the most recent values calculated by SR 6.2.2.3.1 at the previous census location.